Suits (American TV series): Broadcast and home media

 On July 1, 2015, Suits was renewed for a sixth season consisting of 16 episodes and premiered on July 13, 2016.
 The series is available through streaming services on Amazon Video, iTunes, Vudu, and Xfinity.
 In the United Kingdom and Ireland, the first six seasons of Suits were broadcast on Dave, but the channel chose to drop the series before Season 7, causing Netflix to pick up the UK rights, streaming the programme less than 24 hours after its U.S. broadcast.
 Netflix did not pick up the rights for Ireland.
 The series has not been released on Blu-ray in the United States or in Canada, but Region A/B releases are readily available in the United Kingdom, Germany, Italy and Spain.

 The series became available on Netflix and Peacock in mid-2023, where it experienced an unprecedented surge in popularity, topping Nielsen ratings charts for a record 12 weeks and becoming Netflix's "most-watched acquired series in a single week".
 Nielsen announced that Suits was watched for a total of 57.7 billion minutes on Netflix in 2023, making it the most-streamed show of the year.

+In its coverage of the series’ renewed streaming momentum, The Hollywood Reporter cited viewership estimates sourced from research firm PlumResearch indicating that Suits was among the most-watched licensed series across major platforms during the summer of 2023.

+Additional detailed metrics for the series’ catalog performance were reported by Media Play News based on PlumResearch data.
+For the U.S. weekly period of June 26 to July 2, 2023, PlumResearch recorded 6.1 million unique viewers for season one of Suits on Netflix, with viewers generating 21.4 million hours watched.
+Season two was also tracked within the same interval, drawing 2.9 million unique viewers and 17.2 million hours watched.

 As a result of the renewed interest in the series, a spin-off was put in development by October, led by Korsh.
-The original series made its U.S. broadcast TV debut on MyNetworkTV as strip programming in fall 2024, airing Tuesdays at 8:00 & 9:00 p.m.
+The original series made its American broadcast TV debut on MyNetworkTV as strip programming in fall 2024, airing Tuesdays at 8:00 & 9:00 p.m.
 EST until it was removed in fall 2025.
 It also aired reruns on Start TV from May 4 to September 21, 2025.